 Have you considered stepping into a brand new career and becoming a fully qualified tradesperson?
 Here at Access Academies we offer a full spectrum of trade courses including plumbing, gas, electricity, carpentry, tiling, plastering and painting & decorating.
 By training with us not only will you enjoy our state-of-the-art facilities and experienced tutors, but also gain exactly what you need for a long and prosperous career.
 To find out more please get in contact with our course advisers on 0800 345 7492.

-So you've got your qualifications and are ready to start your new life as a self-employed tradesperson.
+So you've finished your electrical course and are ready to start your new life as a self-employed tradesperson.
 Being your own boss can mean great things like having full control over what jobs you do, what hours you work and when you can take your holidays - but there are some things you'll need to put some serious consideration toward.
 It's time for you to consider just how much you plan to charge for your services.

 Many people will work it out from a simple calculation of hourly rate multiplied by 35 hour week multiplied by 52.
 However how do you come up with a reasonable hourly rate in the first place?
-Installer Online have come up with a list of 10 things you'll need to factor in to come up with the best price tag:
+Check out 10 things you'll need to factor in to come up with the best price tag:

-6. Insurance: Every business needs insurance.
+3. Insurance: Every business needs insurance.
 Not just that, but there's many different types you may need - public liability, business car insurance, contents insurances etc. Make sure you know exactly what you need and scout around for the best prices.

 -----------